-Evotec SE files registration statement for proposed offering of American Depositary Shares

-DGAP-News Evotec SE files registration statement for proposed offering of American Depositary Shares
+Evotec SE files Registration Statement for Proposed Offering of American Depositary Shares

+HAMBURG, GERMANY / ACCESSWIRE / October 11, 2021 / Evotec SE (Frankfurt Stock Exchange: EVT, MDAX/TecDAX, ISIN: DE0005664809) announced today that it has filed a registration statement on Form F-1 with the U.S. Securities and Exchange Commission …

+HAMBURG, GERMANY / ACCESSWIRE / October 11, 2021 / Evotec SE (Frankfurt Stock Exchange: EVT, MDAX/TecDAX, ISIN: DE0005664809) announced today that it has filed a registration statement on Form F-1 with the U.S. Securities and Exchange Commission …

 Evotec's shares are listed on the regulated market of the Frankfurt Stock Exchange in Germany with additional admission obligations of the Prime Standard Segment.
 Evotec has applied for a secondary listing of the ADSs on the Nasdaq Global Select Market in the United States under the ticker symbol "EVO".
 The new shares underlying the ADSs will be issued from Evotec's authorised capital.